precurse/flacthis/README.md

 HOW-TO USE:
 	Currently source and destination directories must be hardcoded in the Python source file.

-	To change the destination encoding change to the following:
+	To change the destination encoding, change the Converter line under main() to the following:

 	MP3 (default):
 	    Converter = LosslessToLossyConverter(source_dir,dest_dir, \